-In Grade 5, each class collaboratively agrees to a set of essential agreements.
-These rights and responsibilities are created, reviewed and decided upon by the Grade 5 students and teacher.
+In Grade 2, students collaboratively agree to a set of essential agreements.
+These rights and responsibilities are created, reviewed and decided upon by the Grade 2 students and teacher.
 They are then published and publicized in the classroom as reminders of appropriate behavior.